hyperledger/caliper/README.md

 ### Install blockchain SDKs
 * Fabric
   * Install with source code
-    * Clone [fabric-sdk-node](https://github.com/hyperledger/fabric-sdk-node) and run the headless tests to make sure everything is ok
+    * Clone [fabric-sdk-node](https://github.com/hyperledger/fabric-sdk-node) and checkout release-1.1
+    * Run the headless tests to make sure everything is ok
     * Install **fabric-client** and **fabric-ca-client** from the SDK, e.g run `npm install path-to-sdk/fabric-client path-to-sdk/fabric-ca-client` in caliper's root folder, or just copy the `node_modules` from fabric-sdk-node project
   * Or install using the repository
-    * run `npm install fabric-ca-client fabric-client` in the root folder
+    * run `npm install fabric-ca-client@1.1.0 fabric-client@1.1.0` in the root folder

+  (If you want to test fabric with old version such as v1.0, you should install compatible client SDK)

 * Sawtooth
   * Clone [sawtooth-core](https://github.com/hyperledger/sawtooth-core) and run the `./bin/run_tests -m javascript_sdk` to test the SDK